petedejoy/documentation/v2/clickstream/destinations/kenshoo.md

 ### Kenshoo Side

 You will need to find your `CID` in your Kenshoo account.
-Once you have found this code, copy it to your clipboard.
+Once you have found this code copy it to your clipboard.

 ### Astronomer Side